Support for generation 2 VMs on Azure

 Generation 2 VM sizes

 Generation 1 VMs are supported by all VM sizes in Azure.
-Azure now offers preview generation 2 support for the following selected VM series:
+Azure now offers generation 2 support for the following selected VM series:

 - Dsv2-series and Dsv3-series

 The usage of generation 2 VM images for Mv2-series VMs is generally available since the Mv2-series works with generation 2 VM images exclusively.
 Generation 1 VM images are not supported on Mv2-series VMs.

 Generation 2 VMs support the following Marketplace images:

 - Windows Server 2012 Datacenter